Wendellab/cottonMNase-seq/DA_diffMNase-seq.md

 The raw segmentation output file contains 6 columns: chr, start, end, height, t-stat, p-value.
 Use script [iseg.summary.r](Scripts/iseg.summary.r) to generate some summary plots, including the number, size and distribution of detected segments, and output BED format.
 This can also be done using the iSeg python wrapper version.

 **Summary**: IGV visualization of BED outputs revealed consistent segmentation profiles between v1.3.2 to v180809b; [iSegSummary021119.xlsx](iSegSummary021119.xlsx) showed that BC6 produced 1% of MSFs and MRFs each, will be used for following analysis.

+In additional to MSFs, the 0-130bp fragments from light digestion was shown to represent the peaks of TF-bound particles in maize.
+Therefore, iSeg was performed with [moa.r](Scripts/moa.r).

 ### 3.2 Genomic annotation of segments

 Use ChIPseeker for peak annotation with [segAnno.r](Scripts/segAnno.r):